 Expansions and Other Versions

 The saga continues!
-From ocean to desert, and now to the sky, this latest installment takes you to new heights.
+From ocean to desert, and now to the sky, this latest installment takes you to new heights in Forbidden Sky.

 I think we all fantasize about traveling back in time at one point or another.
 Whether it’s being able to pick the winning lottery numbers or telling yourself not to eat gas station sushi (I honestly don’t know what I was thinking).

 In T.I.M.E Stories, you and your group can actually travel back in time (for a while anyway).
 T.I.M.E.
 Stories is a cooperative game in which each player takes on the role of a temporal agent in the T.I.M.E.
 Agency.
 Your goal is to prevent time paradoxes and protect the continuation of proper time flow… so no more going back in time and accidentally becoming your own grandfather and other such nonsense.

 All players go on a run through time and attempt to solve a mystery or case.
 On your first run, you’ll probably do very poorly and won’t be able to complete the scenario.
 It is, after all, rather difficult to simply walk in and solve everything from the past in a single day.
 Luckily, you have a time machine and you can always try again, which brings the main mechanic of the game to life.

 The scenario doesn’t change.
 Each run through the game will allow you to replay and correct past mistakes.
 Items that were extremely useful are in the same location and events that were detrimental can be avoided altogether.
 This simulates the time travel mechanic and allows you to continually improve and work closer to the scenario completion with every run.
 It’s a completely unique concept for a board game and is one of the more innovative themes in a board game I’ve seen in a while.
 The game itself is very fun to play and had a lot of excellent moments within the scenario.